transmogrifox/Adafruit_USB_Backpack_Plus/BackpackPlus/README.md

     USB/Ser RGB Bkpk
       9600 8N1 +17B1

+**Blink Message Disable**  When a project development is complete and it is time to deploy it for user interaction the blink message detracts from the overall user experience.
+The command code 0x43 followed by a '''0x00''' (blink config) or a '''0x01''' (don't blink config) allows this message to be suppressed on power-up.
+That way the LCD will only display what you specifically designed it to display.

 **Debug**: Compiler conditionals have been removed so a number of debug items are included using the Debug command.